oxfordmmm/gpas_local_db/User acceptance Testing/user_acceptance_testing.md

 - [ ] mandatory cells are required and the upload program logs an error if not entered
 - [ ] for non-mandatory fields check that a blank cell value is allowed

-### For the Runs worksheet try entering and uploading:
+### For the Runs worksheet try entering and uploading

 - [ ] Blank and valid values for the mandatory cells in combination.
 If one of the mandatory cells is blank you should get an error.
 The mandatory columns are:
   - [ ] code